Troubleshooting Guide

 Windows Version Vista/7/8

-PLAYDECK is not supported on older Windows Versions.
-Please use Windows 10 and 11 (32 or 64bit).
+PLAYDECK is not supported on Windows Versions below 10 (Vista/7/9) or any 32bit Windows.
+Please use Windows 10 and 11 (64bit).
 Windows has ended official support for Windows 8 on Jan 2019.

 Video Engine Error after Windows Sleep